AdobeDocs/workfront.en/help/wf-api/tips-tricks-and-troubleshooting/query-sort-api.md

 .

-This works for most fields in `Adobe Workfront`.
+This works for most fields in Adobe Workfront.